thecointech/thecoin/apps/tapcap-manager/ClientCS/docs/TransactionsApi.md

 <a name="tapcapclient"></a>
 # **TapCapClient**
-> TapCapPurchaseFinalSigned TapCapClient (TapCapTokenSigned request)
+> SignedMessage TapCapClient (SignedMessage request)

 Client: Confirm new TapCap transaction